n-hop/bats-documentation/README.md

 - **Loss pattern 2**: an robust loss pattern with 1% loss rate.
 - **Loss pattern 3**: an combination of independent loss pattern and robust loss pattern.

+And you can find all the supported loss pattern in the [tc-netem](https://www.man7.org/linux/man-pages/man8/tc-netem.8.html).

 ### Performance metrics

 - **Throughput**: the average throughput of the whole transmission.